 - 1. Completed application for admission form. - 2.
 Missouri Minimum Core Curriculum (if graduated after 5/95). - American College Test (ACT) results and profile.
-The ACT is required for advisement and course placement purposes.
-Furthermore, new students with enhanced ACT composite scores below 17 can only enroll in 14 credits their first semester. - A high school transcript with a minimum of six semesters of work. - 5.
-High school transcript documenting graduation or General Education Development (GED) equivalency certificate.

-\$15 nonrefundable application processing fee (this is a one-time fee required only with the initial application to MWSU).
+Students age 20 and older are not required to submit ACT scores to complete their admissions file; however, placement tests will be required in some subjects. - 4.
+A high school transcript with a minimum of six semesters of work. - 5.
+High school transcript documenting graduation or official General Education Development (GED) equivalency certificate. - 6. \$15 nonrefundable application processing fee (this is a one-time fee required only with the initial application to MWSU).